kkinnear/zprint/README.md

 #### :arg1-force-nl

-This is like `:arg`, but since it appears in `:fn-force-nl`, it will never print on one line even if it would otherwise fit.
+This is like `:arg1`, but since it appears in `:fn-force-nl`, it will never print on one line even if it would otherwise fit.

 #### :arg1-mixin